CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-front-matter.md

     link: https://github.com/CloudCannon/bakery-store/tree/frontmatter
 type: Video
 set: basics
-set_order: 7
+set_order: 8
 icon: book
 ---

 ## Introduction

 Front matter is used to set variables and metadata on pages in your Jekyll site.
-Let's get straight into an example to demonstrate why this is useful.

 ## Basics